contributte/gosms/.docs/README.md

 We have two build in AccessToken providers;

 * `AccessTokenClient` - fetches and stores accessToken for 1 request
-* `AccessTokenSessionProvider` - fetches and stores accessToken in session until access token expires
+* `AccessTokenCacheProvider` - fetches and stores accessToken in cache until access token expires